BAkinmarin/the-cleaning-hack/README.md

 ## Deployment
-To deploy the project I followed these steps starting from the main project repository linked above.
+To deploy the project I followed the below steps starting from the main project repository linked above.

  1. Clicked on `Settings` on the navigation menu in the repository
  2. I then selected the `Pages` menu on the side bar.